Cargill/splinter/cli/man/splinter-circuit-list.1.md

 ========
 This command displays information about circuits with a default `human` formatting, meaning the information is displayed in a table.
-The `--member` option allows for filtering the circuits.
+The `--member` and `--circuit-status` options allow for filtering the circuits.

-The following command does not specify any filters, therefore all circuits the local node, `alpha-node-000` is a member of are displayed.
+The following command does not specify any filters, therefore all active circuits the local node, `alpha-node-000` is a member of are displayed.
 ```
 $ splinter circuit list \
   --url URL-of-alpha-node-splinterd-REST-API